evaristorivi/busylight-evaristorivi/README.md

 <img src="images/b.png" alt="BusyLight" width="500"/>

+Also if you use virtual environment the path would be then "VENV_DIR"/bin/python3

 Then select Run Shell Script and enter the path to python3 followed by the path to the script (You can drag the script here and it will do the magic of autocompleting the full path.).